onyx-platform/engraver/README.md

 ### User Guide

-This a short guide that explains each major piece of Engraver.
+This a short guide that explains each major piece of Engraver by walking through an example.
 You can skip down to the bottom of this README for the specification of every command, switch, and option in Engraver.

 #### Initialization